-This program is generously funded and sponsored by the Board for the Niels Henrik Abel Memorial Fund and supports mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month.
+This program is generously funded and sponsored by funds associated with the Abel Prize in mathematics and supports mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month.
 The period is extendable for up to three months in the case of matching support from the host institution.
 The program is designed for post doctoral mathematicians in the early stages of their professional careers therefore the applicant must be under 40 years of age at the day of the application deadline.
 The maximum age may be increased by up to three years in the case of an individual with a broken career pattern.
 A selection committee decides which applications are successful.
 For more information click here

 A program for mathematicians from developing countries worldwide.
 For more information please click here

 IMU-Simons African Fellowship Program

 This program is for mathematicians from African countries and is generously sponsored and funded by the Simons Foundation NY.
 The “IMU – Simons African Fellowship Program” started in September 2016 and supports research sabbaticals for mathematicians from AFRICAN developing countries employed in AFRICA to travel to an internationally known mathematical centre of excellence/ university (WORLDWIDE) for collaborative research.
 The program is not for any post graduate courses or post doctoral training but for a LIMITED RESEARCH PERIOD.
 The grant covers TRAVEL and LIVING COSTS of African mathematicians working in Africa (specifically coming from a developing country, the definition of which is determined by the IMU for all its schemes) during the sabbatical.
 For more information please click here